 If a student has a significantly low score in one particular area, this doesn’t necessarily always mean that they have SEN as students can fall behind their peers for a number of reasons: they may have been absent from school; they may have attended a number of schools and not had consistent opportunities to learn and make age-appropriate progress; they may be new to English (“English as an additional language” or E.A.L.); they may have worries or anxieties which distract them from learning.

 At Park Lane Academy, we are committed to ensuring that all students have equity of access to learning opportunities and we will intervene with those who are risk of not learning to age-expected and age-appropriate levels.

-Every teacher is required to adapt the curriculum to ensure access to learning for every student in their class.
+Every teacher adapts the curriculum to ensure access to learning for every student in their class.
 The Teacher Standards 2012 detail the expectations of all teachers and this is why at Park Lane Academy we place such emphasis on the professional development of all staff.

-Teachers use various strategies to adapt (differentiate) the curriculum.
-This might include:
+Teachers and the SEN Team use various strategies to adapt (differentiate) the curriculum.
+This might include, for example: